EPFL-LAP/dynamatic/docs/Specs/CircuitInterface.md

 ### Ad-hoc memory interfaces

 A Dynamatic circuit connects to memory regions through ad-hoc elastic memory interfaces ($M$ memory interfaces displayed right in the figure).
-These bi-directional ports may be different between memory regions; they carry the load/store requests back and forth between the Dynamatic circuit and the external memory region.
+These bidirectional ports may be different between memory regions; they carry the load/store requests back and forth between the Dynamatic circuit and the external memory region.
 Implementors are free to choose the exact signal bundles making up each memory interface.

 ## Memory interface